RonenTGreat/100-days-of-code/log.md

 Day 82: January 15 2021

 **Today's Progress**: Done with the module on EJS, also learnt how to export files and using those files in other files.

+Day 83: January 16 2021

+**Today's Progress**: Started with a challenge today, using EJS is create a blogging site.